nuejs/www/docs2/reference/template-syntax.md

 ### Component libraries
 Nue allows you to define multiple components on a single file.
-These library files are a great way to group related components together.
+These library files are a great way to group related components.
 For example, here is a skeleton for a `todo-list` application:

 ```
 <!-- todo list component -->